 Some places where you can find portfolio inspiration are:

 - The ii Ethical Growth Portfolio (ii have other model portfolios too)

 - Ready-made investment portfolios from Hargreaves Lansdown – this is more configurable for risk, but there is no ethical angle

 - Castlefield B.E.S.T.
 Sustainable Portfolio Fund – this is a fund of funds, rather than a model portfolio.
 As there is a management charge for the fund, investing in it directly seems on the face of it to be an expensive option, but it’s possible to analyse it for balance and for fund inspiration.

 - The ‘Sample Impact Fund Portfolio’ on the website for ‘thepath’ – this lists 12 funds, but not their proportions.
-(The Path are interesting – they talk about 80% alignment of investments with UN sustainable development goals.
-I plan to talk about IFAs in another post.)
+(The Path are an interesting IFA – they talk about 80% alignment of investments with UN sustainable development goals.
+Using an IFA is a way to avoid doing all of this yourself.)